 Home

-biography repretorie recordings reviews music contact writings Links
+biography repretorie recordings reviews music contact writings Secret Life

-Born in Venice, Italy, Roberto Poli has been portrayed on many occasions as a Renaissance man, enjoying not only an international career as a performer, but also being very much involved in writing, poetry and painting.
+Born in Venice, Italy, Roberto Poli has been portrayed on many occasions as a Renaissance man, enjoying an international career as a performer and being very much involved in writing, poetry and painting.
 Some ascribe this eclectic activity to the immense patrimony of inspiration derived from his native city.
-While he does not dismiss that as a possibility, he mainly credits the irreplaceable experiences of his childhood and adolescence – a period of his life spent in contact with extraordinary artists in various disciplines, whose influence he deems as fundamental.
+While he does not dismiss it as a possibility, he mainly credits the irreplaceable experiences lived during his childhood and adolescence – a period of his life spent in contact with extraordinary artists in various disciplines, and whose influence he deems as fundamental.

-It was not until the age of twelve that Roberto Poli started taking piano lessons, when he convinced his parents to rent an upright piano.
-He was privileged to study for over ten years with Giorgio Vianello, a pupil of Busoni’s disciple Gino Tagliapietra, graduating from the Venice Conservatory Summa Cum Laude and Honors in 1993.
-His studies continued under Philippe Cassard, Piero Rattalino and Eugenio Bagnoli.
-Between 1995 and 1996, his main inspiration was his work with Boris Petrushansky at the Piano Academy Incontri col Maestro in Imola, Italy.
+It was not until the age of twelve that Roberto Poli began to take piano lessons, after he convinced his parents to rent an upright piano.
+He was privileged to study for over ten years with Giorgio Vianello, a pupil of Busoni's disciple Gino Tagliapietra, graduating from the Venice Conservatory of Music Summa Cum Laude and Honors in 1993.
+His studies continued under Philippe Cassard, Roni Rogoff, Vladimir Tropp, Tatyana Zelickman, Piero Rattalino and Eugenio Bagnoli.
+Between 1994 and 1996, his main inspiration was his work with Boris Petrushansky at the Piano Academy Incontri col Maestro in Imola, Italy.

-In mid 1996, while performing in Japan, Roberto Poli received a phone call that changed his life: he was requested to return immediately to Italy to serve his country, and was stationed at a Bosnian refugee camp at the outskirts of Italy’s border with Croatia, shortly after the war in Bosnia came to an end.
-It was a period of hardship in which his performing activity came to a nearly complete halt, his only musical outlet being mainly Augenmusik.
+In May 1996, while performing in Japan, Roberto Poli received a phone call that changed his life: he was requested to return immediately to Italy to serve his country, and was stationed at a Bosnian refugee camp at the outskirts of Italy's border with Croatia, shortly after the war in Bosnia came to an end.
+It was a period of hardship in which his performing activity came to a nearly complete halt.
 This hiatus from the concert platform was nevertheless a crucial period of growth in which writing and poetry became an alternative vehicle of expression.
-It is during this time that his first writings on music and a series of poems depicting the life of the Bosnian refugees and the experiences lived during those months took shape.
+It was during this time that his first essays on music and a series of poems depicting the life of the Bosnian refugees and the experiences lived during those months took shape.

-As his duties came to an end, Roberto Poli moved to North America, invited by the Gina Bachauer Foundation to participate in their International Piano Competition.
-In August 1998, he settled in Boston to follow the great artistry of Russell Sherman, Distinguished Artist in Residence at the New England Conservatory, and made the United States his home.
-Under Sherman’s tutelage, he received a Master’s Degree with artistic distinction and academic honors, and the prestigious Artist Diploma – a highly selective degree reserved only to a few select candidates.
+As his duties came to an end, Roberto Poli moved to North America, invited by the Gina Bachauer Foundation to participate in their 1998 International Piano Competition.
+The success at the event prompted an unexpected outcome: on a very short notice, at the end of July of that year he was offered a full scholarship to attend the New England Conservatory of Music and follow the great artistry of legendary pianist Russell Sherman – an unprecedented situation at that institution.
+It was then that Roberto Poli moved to Boston and made the United States his home.
+Under Sherman's guidance, he received a Master's Degree and the prestigious Artist Diploma – a highly selective degree reserved only to a handful of candidates each year.

-Roberto Poli is an enthusiastically sought-after teacher and lecturer.
-He holds positions at the Rivers School Conservatory in Weston, Massachusetts, where he is the Artist in Residence, and at the New England Conservatory’s Preparatory School, teaching a select group of talented pupils.
-He also enjoys a busy schedule of masterclasses and lectures around the country.
+Roberto Poli is an enthusiastic sought-after teacher and lecturer.
+He holds positions at the Rivers School Conservatory in Weston, Massachusetts, where he is the Artist-in-Residence and co-chair of the Piano Department, and at the New England Conservatory’s Preparatory School, teaching a select group of talented pupils.
+He also enjoys a busy schedule of masterclasses and lectures around the world.

-Roberto Poli lives in Boston where he continues his work as a musician, writer and painter, in addition to the restoration of his 1850s Victorian house on historic Chester Square.
+Roberto Poli lives in Boston, where he continues his work as a musician, writer and painter, in addition to the restoration of his 1850s Victorian house overlooking historic Chester Square.

 Poli is a natural-born performer.
 His confidence at the keyboard invites the entire audience to gorge on the musical feast he serves...